POSITION: Professor of Biology; Program Director - Biology, Chemistry and Environmental Science

 In the fall of 2014, Jim began a stream restoration and monitoring project in the German River and Crab Run watersheds near Bergton, VA.
 This is also a long-term collaborative project with initial funding provided by a grant from the National Fish and Wildlife Foundation grant that includes partnering with EMU colleague Dr. Doug Graber Neufeld, Brian Wagner of Ecosystem Services, LLC., Tom Akre at the Smithsonian Conservation Biology Institute and EMU’s Center for Justice and Peace.
 The immediate goals of the project are to conduct a watershed assessment and restore two sections of stream as well as assess potential strategies to encourage adoption of best management practices by community members.
 His students are specifically working on stream macroinvertebrate monitoring of restoration impacts and long-term population trends of Wood turtles in the watersheds.

-Jim is also heavily involved in study abroad education and has lead cross-cultural trips to New Zealand in the summer of 2010 (6 weeks), fall 2012 (full semester) and summer of 2015 (6 weeks) with his wife Kathy.
+Jim is also heavily involved in study abroad education and has lead cross-cultural trips to New Zealand in the summer of 2010 (6 weeks), fall 2012 (full semester) and summer of 2015 (6 weeks) with his wife Kathy Yoder.
 The trips focused on sustainability issues related to tourism, natural resource conservation, and agriculture as well as indigenous Maori culture, restorative justice and New Zealand history.
-He also co-led a 3 week summer cross-cultural to Navajo Nation in Arizona focusing on similar themes with the Navajo and Apache peoples, first with Dr. Gloria Rhodes in the summer of 2017.
-In the summer of 2020, he will be leading a 2 week alumni and 6 week student cross-cultural trip to New Zealand and in summer of 2023 a research trip to Mareeba, Queensland, Australia with 6 students from EMU, Bridgewater, and JMU.
+He also co-led two 3 week summer cross-cultural trip to Navajo Nation in Arizona focusing on similar themes with the Navajo and Apache peoples, first with Dr. Gloria Rhodes (2017) and most recently with Kathy Yoder (2021).
+In the summer of 2022 he will be leading a 2 week alumni and 6 week student cross-cultural trip to New Zealand and in summer of 2023 a research trip to Mareeba, Queensland, Australia with 6 students from EMU, Bridgewater, and JMU.
 This wass his 2nd research trip to Queensland with research students of Dr. Matt Siderhurst, recipient of a NSF grant to fund research experiences overseas for undergrad students.
 Jim and Matt are collaborating on a Queensland fruit fly project, tracking movements using harmonic radar to better model outbreaks and dispersal of this agricultural pest.